 Over the years, a love of the country drove Tim and a group of friends and neighbors, including the author and current Board Chairman Rick Bass and current Executive Director Robyn King, to establish the Yaak Valley Forest Council (YVFC), a conservation organization dedicated to protecting and restoring the Yaak Valley.
 According to the YVFC, “the lowland temperate rainforests of the Yaak are a refuge for the diversity of life that call the Rocky Mountains their home, yet this special place is one of the rarest and most underprotected ecosystems in our nation.”

 Tim’s conservation ethic is balanced and reasonable but exceedingly passionate.
 Modern logging practices do not pose the problems that the logging of decades ago did, and the necessity of providing a source of revenue for such a remote community is not to be ignored.
 The YVFC’s fight, from the beginning, has been to protect the roadless areas within the Yaak.
 “Here we are, this last wild place in the lower 48 states,” he says.
-“I was just interested in making a run at trying to get some specific wilderness areas designated here in the Yaak drainage, but we’ve had fits and starts and I don’t really know it it’ll ever go now.”
+“I was just interested in making a run at trying to get some specific wilderness areas designated here in the Yaak drainage, but we’ve had fits and starts and I don’t really know if it’ll ever go now.”

 Despite this, the YVFC’s work has been incredibly impactful for the valley, establishing partnerships with Montana Fish, Wildlife and Parks (FWP) to collect forest data and with Trout Unlimited to replace culverts to allow for the native Westslope cutthroat trout to move upstream to spawn.
 It is these projects, the seemingly small undertakings that produce big results, that the YVFC is well-suited to handle.
-As Tim says proudly, “that’s the sort of stuff the Forest Council does really well and is doing most of these days.”
+As Tim says proudly, “That’s the sort of stuff the Forest Council does really well and is doing most of these days.”

 . . .

-Tim first applied for Montana’s moose, sheep and goat tags when he arrived in 1989.
-While he concedes that he may have missed a year or two, he accumulated an impressive haul of points while guiding dozens of hunters to success in Montana’s game-rich Unit 100, an area that covers nearly a half a million acres, 91% of which are public land.
+Tim first applied for Montana’s moose, sheep, and goat tags when he arrived in 1989.
+While he concedes that he may have missed a year or two, he accumulated an impressive haul of points while guiding dozens of hunters to success in Montana’s game-rich Unit 100, an area that covers nearly half a million acres, 91% of which are public land.
 Over the last 12 years, the only clients who have been unsuccessful in filling moose tags are the discriminate few who passed on opportunities when the bulls just weren’t big enough—100% of Tim’s clients have been put on legal bulls, a fact that says as much about Tim’s skill and work ethic as it does about the unit itself.

 Tim spends a few weeks guiding on the Missouri River each May, and it was during this stint that Joanne logged in to the FWP website to check the draw results.
 As Tim was out of cell range, Joanne first called Sean McAfee, Linehan Outfitting Company’s right-hand man.
 According to Joanne, Sean was as excited as he would have been had he drawn the tag himself.
 Tim’s reaction upon finally learning of his luck was more subdued, resulting, he says, from the fact that his head was deep in trout guiding mode.
 It was only in the days after hearing the news that it all started to sink in.
 After decades of disappointment, he had finally drawn the tag of a lifetime.